Townhouse vs Apartment vs Condo in Canada: Key Differences Explained

 Once you’ve made your decision, prepare for a smooth transition into your new Canadian home.
 For renters, understand your lease terms and plan your move-in date.
 If buying, familiarize yourself with the purchase process and arrange for home inspections.

-In all cases, research your new neighborhood, set up utilities, and connect with community resources to help you settle in comfortably.
+In all cases, research your new neighbourhood, set up utilities, and connect with community resources to help you settle in comfortably.

 Conclusion